 We're a big fan of dessert pizzas.
 They're easy to make, fun to eat, and you can use the same basic recipe and vary it lots of different ways.
-Try using blueberries, blackberries or peaches instead of strawberries, raspberries, and bananas.
-Or use different types of cookie bases.
-Peanut butter is nice for a change.
-Even a homemade sugar cookie dough or chocolate sugar cookie dough would work for this recipe.
+They are also a great dessert for picnics, barbecues, and parties.

-- 16.5 ounces/1 package cookie dough (sugar cookie variety, at room temperature)
+- 1 (16 1/2-ounce) package cookie dough (sugar cookie variety, at room temperature)

-- 8 ounces cream cheese (softened)
+- 8 ounces of cream cheese (softened)

 - 1/2 cup sugar (granulated)

-- 1-pint strawberries (fresh, hulled and sliced)
+- 1 pint strawberries (fresh, hulled and sliced)

-- 1-2 cups raspberries (fresh)
+- 1 to 2 cups raspberries (fresh)

 - 1 cup bananas (fresh, sliced)

-- 1/3 cup sugar (powdered)
+- 1/3 cup powdered sugar

-- Preheat oven to 375 degrees F.
+Preheat oven to 375 F.

 Place sugar cookie dough on a piece of parchment paper.
 Place a sheet of waxed paper or plastic wrap over the sugar cookie dough (this is to keep the dough from sticking to the rolling pin and to make it easier to transfer to a baking sheet).
 Roll dough out to a circle about 12 inches wide and 1/4-inch thick.
 Trim the edges if you need to.

-- Remove the waxed paper or plastic wrap and, keeping the dough on the parchment paper, transfer it to a pizza pan or baking sheet.
+Remove the waxed paper or plastic wrap and, keeping the dough on the parchment paper, transfer it to a pizza pan or baking sheet.

 Spread it on the cooled sugar cookie dough, leaving a 1/4-inch border all the way around.

-- Top with the strawberry slices, fresh raspberries and banana slices in a decorative pattern.
+Top with the strawberry slices, fresh raspberries and banana slices in a decorative pattern.

-- Dust with powdered sugar.
-Serve immediately.
+Dust with powdered sugar.